deliveroo/deliveroo.engineering/_posts/2020-06-16-using-aws-ec2-and-ecs-to-host-hundreds-of-services.md

 Dockerized containers of our applications that are running with a command specified by the engineer in a config file.

-## ECS? what’s that, and how is it related to EC2?
+## ECS?
+What’s that, and how is it related to EC2?

 ECS is AWS’s Elastic Container Service.
 It is an orchestration service that makes sure the correct number of each service is running in the environment.